oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 The OCI Learn LZ has the following characteristics:

 1. **Resource Organization:** OCI Landing Zone resources are organized by Application Functional Domains, Environments, Projects, and Project Layers.
 This model is suitable to **aggregate workloads by domain**, enterprise-wide.
-Examples of application domains are Channels, Integrations, Core Systems, etc.
+Examples of application domains can be Channels, Integrations, Core Systems, etc.
-2. **Scalability**: Landing Zone **scales by Domains and Projects**.
-The Environments and Project layers have always the same number.
+2. **Scalability**: This Landing Zone **scales by Domains and Projects**.
+The Environments and Project layers have always the same structural elements.
-3. **Cloud Operations Central Team:** There is a **Central IT Team** that controls the common elements of the landing zone. **You are part of this team**.
+3. **Cloud Ops - Central Team:** There is a **Central IT Team** that controls the common elements of the landing zone. **You are part of this team**.
-4. **Cloud Ops Project Teams:** There are several **Project Teams**, that control their resources.
+4. **Cloud Ops - Project Teams:** There are several **Project Teams**, that control their resources.
 Projects in this exercise are **out of scope**.
 5. **Projects**: Projects will share domain-specific network elements (VCNs) and have dedicated elements, such as Subnets and NSGs.
 NSGs are handled by Project Teams.
-Project elements are out of scope.
+Project elements are currently out of the scope of this exercise.
-6. **Operating Model**: The operating model used to provision and change resources is through **versioned IaC configurations** in **git repositories**. **ORM** will be used to create stacks that aggregate those configurations and run Terraform plan/apply commands.
+6. **Operating Model**: The operating model used to provision and change resources is through **versioned IaC configurations** in **git repositories**. **ORM** will be used to create stacks that aggregate those configurations and run Terraform plan/apply commands, maintaining the state on each stack.

 &nbsp;

-Please review the above characteristics in the diagram below, which presents the key functional elements of the landing zone, in an entity relationship diagram (ERD) format.
-It also presents ORM and the Control Version System to version the IaC configurations, used by each of the responsible operations teams.
-Remember, **you are part of the Central IT Team**.
+The diagram below presents the key functional elements of the landing zone, in an Entity **Relationship Diagram (ERD)** format.
+It also presents the operating model with ORM and Git to version the IaC configurations, used by each of the responsible operations teams.
+For the exercise scope, Remember that **you are part of the Central IT Team**.

 &nbsp;